How Do I Participate In The Catan National Championship Tournament Program?

 The first group in a Catan tournament is called the preliminaries.
-The preliminaries are a series of at least three separate games of Catan.
+The preliminaries are a series of three separate games of Catan.
 The scores that you can earn from preliminaries determine if you will move to the semi-finals.

 After all games in the preliminaries have been completed, your rank will be based on your best score from all the preliminary groups and compared to all other player scores in the qualifier, the top 16 players will move to the next level grouping – the semi-finals.

-How Does the Score work in the Preliminaries?
+How Does The Score Work In The Preliminaries?

 You scores points in the preliminaries based on your performance in each game you play.
 Scores come from the total of three games.
 Each win determines rank.
 Ties between players with the same number of wins in the preliminaries is determined by the cumulative points from the three games that the tied players participated in.
 If need be, the rank between tied players with the same cumulative points is determined by how soundly players have beaten their opponents.
-All ranking will be aided with the software that is provided.

 As an example: Margaret has won 2 games (10 points each) and in her third game she scored 7 points so she has a total score of 27.
 Maxwell has won 2 games and scored 5 points on one of his games so he has a total score of 25.
 B.J. also won 2 games and 5 points for a total of 25 points, but in both of his games he won quickly before the people playing at his tables could make more than 5 points.
 Radar won 1 game and scored 9s on his other games for a total score of 28.